 On the other hand, you may not own music, films, games, books, or videos downloaded to a personal device.
 You may only have purchased a licence to use the content rather than the rights to the item itself and this licence may not be transferrable to any other person on death.

 In many cases, difficulties can be avoided by supplying appropriate information to the Executors of your will or those acting on your behalf.

-If you would like legal assistance in relation to creating a will, including dealing with your digital assets, please call Georgia on 01329 822 333 for further information.
+If you would like legal assistance in relation to creating a will, including dealing with your digital assets, please call our Wills and Probate team on 01329 822 333 for further information.